Scientific Name: Melissa officinalis.

 Anyone interested in using lemon balm to treat serious diseases such as Alzheimer’s, dementia, and viral infection, should consult with a medical doctor.

-Instructions for how to prepare lemon balm differ among herbalists.
+Instructions on how to prepare lemon balm differ among herbalists.
 As with every herbal medicine, a qualified professional should be consulted before treatment.

 In aromatherapy (to calm nerves and improve mood) the oil can be used much like the way lavender oil is used.

 One can use the pure essential oil by dabbing some on a fabric sachet to a place near the bedside.

 There are also skin lotions available.